woocommerce/woocommerce-subscriptions-resource/README.md

 By default, proration for resources works very similar to [Slack's billing](https://get.slack.help/hc/en-us/articles/218915077), because we thought it was cool, and very fair, so wanted to use it for Robot Ninja.

-Specifically:

-* Any changes to the number of active resources will be reflected in the next renewal order, prorated daily.
+Specifically, any changes to the number of active resources will be reflected in the next renewal order, prorated daily.
-* If all resources are inactive, the renewal will still charge for a minimum of one resource.

 Here’s an example: